sanketpujari33/Full-Stack-Develaper/Web-Technologies/FrontEnd/JavaScript/Q.md

 10. What is a closure, and how/why would you use one?

-11. Can you describe the main difference between the Array.forEach() loop and Array.map() methods and why you would pick one versus the other?
+11. Can you describe the main difference between the I_Array.forEach() loop and I_Array.map() methods and why you would pick one versus the other?

 12. What's a typical use case for anonymous functions?